The Explorer is getting a new look. During a short transition period, you may find pages with both old and new design.

 Sea urchins are some of the ocean’s worst environmental pests.
 When allowed to grow unchecked, they destroy kelp forests and spawning grounds through overgrazing, making life unliveable for small fish and other seabed dwellers.
 In some places, they can even turn the ocean floor into a veritable desert.

-Sea urchins are also, however, considered a delicacy in many parts of the world, and a prized sushi topping.
-On a good day in Japan, a kilogram of sea urchins can sell for as much as EUR 5 000.
+However, sea urchin roe, or “uni”, is also considered a delicacy in many parts of the world, and a prized sushi topping.
+On a good day in Japan, a kilogram of sea urchins can sell for as much as USD 300.

-In the town of Ulsteinvik on the coast of Western Norway, Japanese-Norwegian Brian Takeda has come up with a plan for ridding large swathes of the Norwegian coastline for destructive sea urchins, while providing raw ingredients to discerning foodies.
+In the town of Ulsteinvik on the coast of Western Norway, Japanese-Norwegian Brian Tsuyoshi Takeda has come up with a plan for restoring the world’s kelp forests, while providing raw ingredients to discerning foodies.

-Moreover – and this is a little-known fact – kelp forests are actually some of the world’s largest carbon sinks.
-That means that they limit carbon emissions to the atmosphere.
-Urchinomics’ sea urchins thus play a role in helping to achieve carbon emission targets, if only a small role.
+Restoring kelp forests has many benefits.
+Kelp forests are, for instance, some of the world’s largest carbon sinks.
+That means that they absorb and store CO₂ that would otherwise be released to the atmosphere.
+Thus, Urchinomics’ sea urchin ranching solution can actually play a role in combatting climate change, if only a small role.
 In addition to delivering a delicacy to seafood and sushi lovers all over the world, of course.